 At the end of August, the Office of the United States Trade Representative published a request for comments “that identify online and physical markets to be considered for inclusion in the 2021 Review of Notorious Markets for Counterfeiting and Piracy (Notorious Markets List).”

 Counterfeits have also been making headlines in recent weeks:

 - “Counterfeit products flood internet ahead of holidays”

 - “Watch out for counterfeit items when shopping online this holiday season”

 - “Toy Association Warns Holiday Shoppers about Counterfeit Toys Sold Online”

 In this environment, a comprehensive brand protection strategy driven by granular supply chain data is your best defense against bad actors. rfxcel understands this.
 We can help you leverage your supply chain to combat counterfeits and the other concerns we addressed today.
 Our brand protection solutions will fortify your brand with data from a digital supply chain.
-Contact us today to learn more — and check back soon for Part II of our brand protection series.
+Contact us today to learn more — and read Part II of our brand protection series.